swarmstack/swarmstack/README.md

 ![](https://raw.githubusercontent.com/swarmstack/swarmstack/master/documentation/screens/swarmstack-diagram.png "swarmstack architecture")

+---

+## FEATURES

+A set of ansible playbooks and a docker-compose stack that:

+- Tunes EL7 [sysctls](https://raw.githubusercontent.com/swarmstack/swarmstack/master/ansible/playbooks/includes/tasks/sysctl_el7.yml) for optimal network performance
+- _(optional: docker)_ Installs and configures a 3+ node Docker swarm cluster from minimal EL7 hosts (or use existing swarm)
+- _(optional: docker)_ Automatically prunes unused Docker containers / volumes / images from nodes
+- _(optional: storage)_ Installs and configures a 3-node etcd cluster, used by Portworx for cluster metadata
+- _(optional: storage)_ Installs and configures HA Portworx storage cluster: default is PX Developer, change to PX Enterprise in portworx.yml (used to replicate persistent container volumes across Docker nodes)
+- _(swarmstack: devops)_ Configures and deploys the swarmstack tool chain, including Prometheus and Pushgateway, redundant Alertmanager instances, Grafana, karma, and Portainer containers, and also installs NetData under systemd on each host.
+All tools are secured using HTTPS by a Caddy reverse proxy.
+Optional [Errbot](https://github.com/swarmstack/errbot-docker) to connect alerts to social rooms to not natively supported by Alertmanager

+---

 ## WHY?

 A modern data-driven monitoring and alerting solution helps even the smallest of DevOps teams to develop and support containerized applications, and provides an ability to observe how applications perform over time, correlated to events occuring on the platform running them as well.
 Data-driven alerting makes sure the team knows when things go off-the-rails via alerts, but Prometheus also brings with it an easier way for you and your team to create alerts for applications, based on aggregated time-aware queries.
 For example: